MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/index.md

 Select *Install* and the debugger will download and install.

-WinDbg will also periodically check for new versions in the background and autoupdate if necessary.
+WinDbg will also periodically check for new versions in the background and auto-update if necessary.

 > [!NOTE]
 > Formerly released as *WinDbg Preview* in the Microsoft Store, this version leverages the same underlying engine as *WinDbg (classic)* and supports all the same commands, extensions, and workflows.